sf-wdi-19-20/staging-modules/w2_d3_1_modeling_oop/README.md

 ##LocalStorage

 `window.localStorage` is a persistent object the browser already has set up for us.
 Open your developer tools and take a look at your localStorage.
+(Note: the browser lets us access `window.localStorage` by just typing `localStorage`.)

 Try storing an array in localStorage:

 `localStorage.testArr = [2,3,4,5];`

 Now check what `localStorage.testArr` is.
 Like other JavaScript objects, localStorage has keys that are strings.
-BUT! localStorage also converts all values to strings, which can destroy some of our data.
+BUT! localStorage also converts all values to strings, which can be bad for some of our data.
 Let's try again using the JSON.stringify method first:

 `localStorage.testArr = JSON.stringify([2,3,4,5]);`